Carcroft

+At the 2021 census, the combined population of Carcroft and its neighbour Skellow was 7,823.
+In 2023, the Get Doncaster Moving website published a document citing Skellow's population alone as 3,800 at the time.
+This would suggest that Carcroft currently has a population close to 4,023 on its own, making it the second most populous of the villages in the ward after Woodlands.

 Geography

 It borders woodland to the north which separates it from the neighbouring village of Owston.
 To the west the village merges with Skellow having subsumed the areas previously known as Hobcroft and Bullcroft.
 A string of small industrial estates connect it with Adwick le Street to the south.
 East of the village lies mixed farmland and woodland.

 Like its neighbour to the west much of Carcroft is made up of former council housing estates (most of which had been colliery company housing).
 The old centre of the village remains with High Street supporting a variety of small independent shops.
 The furniture retailer DFS also began here as Northern Upholstery and a large outlet for the firm still stands on a small trading estate just off High Street opposite an Asda superstore.
 DFS Head office, factory and distribution centre is based a mile away at Adwick le Street.
-The village had a library until it was closed down in 2012 during the cutbacks imposed by the government.
+The village had a library until it was closed down in 2012.